Expert Seminar on Artificial Intelligence and the Right to Privacy, 27-28 May 2020

 The expert seminar took place over two afternoons on 27 and 28 May 2020.
-Due to the COVID-19 pandemic and to ensure the broadest participation the seminar was held online.
+Due to the COVID-19 pandemic and to ensure the broadest participation, the seminar was held online.

-One important area of discussion were the specific challenges for the right to privacy that the rapidly increasing use of AI brings about.
+One important area of discussion was the specific challenges for the right to privacy that the rapidly increasing use of AI brings about.
 The seminar also highlighted the key role that privacy plays in safeguarding other human rights affected by AI.
 It also articulated safeguards and processes that States, businesses and international organisations are required to put in place to promote and protect the right to privacy in the digital age.

-List of experts:
+List of experts

 - Rachad Alao, Engineering Director, Facebook